noahheck/E_PDOStatement/README.md

 ###Update

+Please update and replace with new version (as of 2014-10-22) to address potential matching issues.
+This is a drop-in update, so no other changes should be necessary.

+###Update

 E_PDOStatement now has a sister project aimed at providing the same functionality for php devs using the `mysqli` extension:

 [E_mysqli](https://github.com/noahheck/E_mysqli)